This post contains affiliate links.

 If you take the metro back to Emek you have two options.
 You can take the 1/GY bus from there to the IDO ferry port or you can take the shared white vans – just make sure to specify the van is going to the IDO ferry before you board.

-There is a lot to see and do in Bursa, but these are some of the highlights!
+There is a lot to see and do in Bursa because of the city’s long history and beautiful nature surrounding it.
+These are some of the highlights to add to your itinerary!

 My tip: Lines for the teleferik can get really long (especially on weekends) and traveling to and from Uludag can be time-consuming.
 It took us 3 hours to get from Uludag National Park back to the ferry port on a Sunday afternoon so be sure to plan accordingly.
 Visit on a weekday, go at off-peak hours (traveling up early and returning early), or consider extending your trip to two-days and one-night to fully enjoy Uludag National Park.